kaitlynntnguyen/sql-challenge/README.md

-For this project, I was taked with designing the tables to hold the data from the CSV files, importing the CSV files into a SQL database, and answering questions about the data.
+For this project, I was tasked with designing the tables to hold the data from the CSV files, importing the CSV files into a SQL database, and answering questions about the data.

 This Challenge is divided into three parts: data modeling, data engineering, and data analysis.